Kit

 | Advanced | Custom pricing for higher volumes | $79/mo (Pro plan) | ActiveCampaign Pro includes predictive content and advanced segmentation |

 Kit wins for creators with its generous free plan and unlimited users on paid tiers.
 ActiveCampaign offers better value for businesses needing advanced features, with lower entry pricing but costs can escalate quickly with add-ons and higher contact volumes.
+Keep in mind that the cheapest plan is not always the best value.

 Who Should Choose Which?